kirakira-dev/NintendoClientsWiki/Pia-Protocol.md

 * **255:** Used for broadcast messages.

 ### Destination
-The content of this field depends on the [multicast bit](#message-flags).
-If the multicast bit is cleared, this field contains the [constant id](Pia-Types#constant-id) of the destination console.
-If the multicast bit is set, this field contains a bitmap where each bit represents one destination console (the bit number of a console is its station index: `1 << station_index`).
-If the destination field is 0, the message is broadcast to all consoles.
+The content of this field depends on the [message flags](#message-flags).
+It is either a [constant id](Pia-Types#constant-id) or a bitmap.
+In the latter case, each bit represents one destination console (the bit number of a console is its station index: `1 << station_index`).
+For messages that are broadcast to all consoles, the destination field is set to 0.

+If a message needs to be relayed, the destination id must always be a bitmap.

 ## Encryption
 Packets are encrypted and signed with the [session key](#session-key).
 The messages are padded with 0xFF before encryption such that their combined size is a multiple of 16 bytes.